19.3K

 6 days ago

-In All Our Doings, A Daily Podcast brought to you by Anglican Futures designed to help you pray.
+It is a daily Podcast brought to you by Anglican Futures designed to help you pray.

 Just confession, a quote from Cranmer’s homilies, creed and collects.